cdodev/commandodev.com/content/home/ooda.md

 of his other contributions, take the output from that crucible and extract the **essential structure** that make it all work.
 Small wonder then that this is a theory that can be applied to pretty much everything.

-{{% blockquote title="The Strategic game of ? and ?" source="Col. John Boyd" %}}
-Goal:

-_Survive, survive on own terms, or improve our capacity for independent action._

-The competition for limited resources to satisfy these desires may force one to:

-_Diminish adversary’s capacity for independent action, or deny him the opportunity to survive on his terms, or make it impossible for him to survive at all._

-{{% /blockquote %}}